CharleneMcKeown/learning-day/README.md

 ### Next Steps

-- Share your blog on LinkedIn!
+- **Share** your blog on LinkedIn!

+- **Create** more content - a good place to start would be sharing your thoughts on the recent Ignite news.

-- Customise it even more by installing a new [theme](https://themes.gohugo.io/)
+- **Customise** it even more by installing a new [theme](https://themes.gohugo.io/) or assign a custom domain to your blog.
+You need to have purchased your own domain and then follow this [guide](https://docs.microsoft.com/en-us/azure/static-web-apps/custom-domain).

-- Explore the use of [trunk based development](https://trunkbaseddevelopment.com/#one-line-summary) to protect your main branch
+- **Explore** the use of [trunk based development](https://trunkbaseddevelopment.com/#one-line-summary) to protect your main branch

+- **Improve** this workshop!
+[Fork it](https://guides.github.com/activities/forking/) and contribute back to the community.

-- Keep learning about DevOps - http://aka.ms/DevOps
+- **Keep learning** about DevOps - http://aka.ms/DevOps

+- **Keep learning** about GitHub - https://lab.github.com/